Blog | Legal Ops

 So what do you need to consider before you buy CLM?
 Choosing from a sea of tools that all look like they more or less do the same thing is confusing at best, dangerous at worst.

-Step 1: Discovery and business requirements gathering
+Step 1: Discovery and Business Requirements Gathering

-Before you even begin to demo any of the CLM tools out there, the first step is to gather your business requirements.
+Before you begin to demo any of the CLM tools out there, the first step is to gather your business requirements.
 To do this effectively, you first need to articulate your objectives.

 Some questions you might consider are:

-• What is the main purpose for which you’re seeking to buy a CLM?
+1. Purpose.
+What is the main purpose for which you’re seeking to buy a CLM?

-• Are you looking for somewhere to store your contracts safely, or is it more important for you that you can manage your contracts post-execution so that you never miss another renewal date?
+2. Priority.
+Are you looking for somewhere to store your contracts safely, or is it more important for you that you can manage your contracts post-execution so that you never miss another renewal date?

-• Are you looking for a tool that will allow the business to self-serve when it comes to creating basic contracts or will your predominant user be Legal?
+3. Control.
+Are you looking for a tool that will allow the business to self-serve when it comes to creating basic contracts or will your predominant user be Legal?

-• Where do you see your contract function in 3-5 years?
+4. Forward-planning.
+Where do you see your contract function in 3-5 years?
 Is your business looking to grow massively and will you therefore have hundreds of contracts to manage?
 Or are you in steady-state, looking to optimise the way you manage your contract lifecycle to gain efficiencies and cut costs?

-• How will you measure success once it’s been implemented?
+5. Measuring success.
+How will you measure success once it’s been implemented?

 Step 2: Stakeholder mapping